Scholarships are awarded to qualified students by Susquehanna and others and do not have to be repaid.

 The following scholarships, which are offered without regard to family income, are awarded on a competitive basis to new students.
 The scholarships may be renewed each year.
 No special application is required other than auditions in music and the required creative writing portfolio.

-Up to $20,000 per academic year for transfer students with outstanding academic achievement in their previous college work.
+An academic merit scholarship of up to $31,000 per year is available to transfer students with outstanding academic achievement in their previous college work.

 International Student Scholarships

-Partial-tuition scholarships awarded based on academic ability and the potential for contributing to Susquehanna's community.
+Partial-tuition scholarships awarded based on academic ability and commitment to building a global Susquehanna community.

 $1,000 annual scholarships offered to admitted students who are children, stepchildren or grandchildren of Susquehanna alumni in addition to any other merit scholarship.